Skip to main content

 4

-If the catalog token was also affected, reconnect it separately from the same settings screen and verify catalog sync resumes by checking Catalog → [Product] status.
+If the Meta Catalog token was also invalidated, reconnect it from the same settings screen.
+Verify by checking the sync status under Catalog → [Product].